 As a local who loves hiking, I’d thought I’d write up this quick list of some of my favorites in the Denver area, to help others looking to get out on the trails.
 I’ve indicated difficulty for each hike, and also included links so you can easily add them to your Google Maps with one click.

 Most of these are pretty near the Denver metro area, though I did include a couple of spectacular Rocky Mountain National Park hikes that are worth the drive.
+If you want more trails, check out our post on the best hikes in Colorado.

 Here are some of the best hikes near Denver!